-Sexual Harassment-sexual solicitation, physical advances, or verbal or nonverbal conduct that is sexual in nature, that occurs in connection with professional activities or roles, and that either b.
+Sexual Harassment-sexual solicitation, physical advances, or verbal or nonverbal conduct that is sexual in nature, that occurs in connection with professional activities or roles, and that either

+- (a). is unwelcome, is offensive, or creates a hostile workplace or learning environment, and licensees know or are told this; or - (b). is sufficiently severe or intense to be perceived as harassment to a reasonable person in the context in which the behavior occurred.
+Sexual harassment can consist of a single intense or severe act or multiple persistent or pervasive acts. - b.
 Reports to Third Parties.
-Licensees are accurate, honest, and objective in reporting their professional activities and judgments to appropriate third parties, including courts, health insurance companies, those who are the recipients of evaluation reports, and others. c.
+Licensees are accurate, honest, and objective in reporting their professional activities and judgments to appropriate third parties, including courts, health insurance companies, those who are the recipients of evaluation reports, and others. - c.
 Media Presentations.
-When licensees provide advice or comment by means of public lectures, demonstrations, radio or television programs, prerecorded tapes, technology-based applications, printed articles, mailed material, or other media, they take reasonable precautions to ensure that:
+When licensees provide advice or comment by means of public lectures, demonstrations, radio or television programs, prerecorded tapes, technology-based applications, printed articles, mailed material, or other media, they take reasonable precautions to ensure that: - i. the statements are based on appropriate professional counseling literature and practice; - ii. the statements are otherwise consistent with the code of conduct; and